Chiranjeevi2001/Chiranjeevi2001.github.io/README.md

 ###  The Reaper Bot
 **Description:**
 <div style="text-align: justify">
 Developed an automated Discord bot integrated with Google's Gemini API to enhance user interactions and data analysis.
-The bot offers:

-1. **Website Summaries**: Provides summaries from public website links.
-2. **Web3 Compliance Analysis**: Analyzes websites for Web3 compliance.
-3. **Image Analysis**: Performs detailed analysis of images using `gemini-pro-vision` model.
-4. **Interactive Chat**: Engages in interactive chats with users, utilizing `gemini-1.5-pro`model.
+The bot offers: Website Summaries, Web3 Compliance Analysis, Image Analysis, and Interactive Chat.
+The project utilises gemini-1.5-pro as the text model and gemini=pro-vision as the image analyser model.
 <br>
 </div>